How to Invest in TikTok Stock in 2026

 Since then, his administration has issued additional extensions, and the current deadline is set for January 2026.

-Throughout 2025, President Trump has been in discussions with multiple potential buyers for TikTok's U.S. business.
+Throughout 2025, President Trump was in discussions with multiple potential buyers for TikTok's U.S. business.

 In September, he issued an order saying — among other things — ByteDance will own a less-than-20% stake in TikTok U.S. and the rest of the company will be owned by "certain investors."
 The order also said the business would be valued at $14 billion.*